 - recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide

 What’s more, the symptoms must cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 The episode also can’t be due to physiological effects of a substance or another medical condition.

 Symptoms of bipolar disorder

 - deep feelings of sadness or hopelessness for a long period of time

 - having little to no interest in activities that were once enjoyable

 - difficulty focusing, remembering things, and making decisions

 - thinking or talking about death or suicide

 - attempting suicide

-- overly joyful or outgoing mood for an extended period of time
+- an overly joyful or outgoing mood for an extended period of time

 - intense irritability

-- talking quickly, rapidly transitioning between different ideas during a conversation, or having racing thoughts
+- talking quickly or rapidly transitioning between different ideas during a conversation

 - picking up many new activities or projects

-- having difficulty sleeping due to high energy levels
+- difficulty sleeping due to high energy levels